Quantum spatial best-arm identification via quantum walks: Conclusions

 \section{Conclusions}

 This study has introduced a novel quantum algorithm, called Quantum Spatial Best-Arm Identification (QSBAI), which leverages quantum walks to adapt traditional best-arm identification (BAI) to environments with spatial or network constraints.
-The key innovation is modeling the arms as vertices within a graph structure and utilizing quantum walks on these graphs to efficiently explore and identify the optimal arm.
+The key step was to formulate the arms as vertices in a graph so that restricted accessibility becomes part of the decision problem itself.
+On top of this formulation, we constructed a quantum-walk-based search procedure to explore and identify the optimal arm.

-The results demonstrate that, on specific types of graphs such as complete bipartite graphs, the quantum approach can achieve favorable probability amplification of the best arm within a certain number of steps, even considering the spatial limitations.
+The results demonstrated that, on specific types of graphs such as complete bipartite graphs, the quantum approach can achieve favorable probability amplification of the best arm within a certain number of steps, even considering the spatial limitations.
+The analysis on complete bipartite graphs shows that a structured accessibility constraint can reduce the achievable recommendation probability, while preserving the order of the optimal time step.
 This indicates potential advantages in speeding up decision-making processes compared to classical algorithms, particularly in environments where actions are spatially constrained.

-However, the work is still in developmental stages.
-There remain open challenges, such as broader analysis on diverse graph structures, including arbitrary and random graphs, and establishing classical benchmarks for a fair comparison.
-Additionally, incorporating strategies for balancing exploration and exploitation—core to bandit algorithms—within a quantum framework is crucial for practical implementations.
+The present work is a first theoretical step, rather than a complete practical solution.
+While our analyses on complete and complete bipartite graphs have clarified fundamental properties of QSBAI, important issues still remain, such as the dependence of the optimal time-evolution length on unknown environment-state distributions and the design of fair classical benchmarks under spatial constraints.

-Overall, this research lays foundational groundwork for quantum algorithms tailored to complex, network-structured decision environments, opening new pathways for quantum-enhanced learning and adaptive decision-making on networks.
-Future efforts should focus on expanding these models, analyzing their complexities across different graph types, and integrating classical ideas like exploration--exploitation trade-offs to realize a comprehensive quantum bandit framework.
+This research lays foundational groundwork for quantum best-arm identification in graph-structured environments and for quantum-walk-based decision making under restricted accessibility.
+Our future works focus on extending the analyses to broader graph classes and making QSBAI more practical, particularly in choosing the time-evolution length without prior knowledge of the environment-state distributions.

-\section{Proof of Theorem~\ref{examples:thm:complete}}
+\section{Proof of Theorem~\ref{exampleC:thm:complete}}

 Here, we define the Hilbert space spanned by quantized vertices:

 By setting $\ket{v,\,\sigma,\,v',\,\sigma'} = \ket{v,\,\sigma}\otimes \ket{v',\,\sigma'}$, we can treat $\mathcal{H}_{\widetilde{A}}$ as the compound Hilbert space comprising two $\mathcal{H}_\rP$-s; that is, $\mathcal{H}_{\widetilde{A}} = \mathcal{H}_\rP\otimes \mathcal{H}_\rP$.
 Since all the vertices are connected with each other including themselves, indicating $N_G(v) = V$ holds for all $v\in V$, Eqs.~\eqref{qsbai:eq:Phi} and \eqref{qsbai:eq:gamma} are rewritten as